KinDR007/VictronMPPT-ESPHOME/components/victron/README.md

 All sensors are optional.

-The available numeric sensors are:
+The available numeric sensors are for MPPT:
 - `max_power_yesterday`
 - `max_power_today`
 - `yield_total`